 Learning tools to strengthen financial literacy among children/young people

-As a supplement to our programmes for children, we have also launched a site for parents of children and young people up to 18.
+As a supplement to our programmes for children, we have also launched a site for parents with children 18 and under.
 The site gives parents ideas about how to talk with their children about money and finances.
-And it offers answers to questions that may arise when a teenager starts an after-school job, for example, or when it is time to move out of the home.
+It also offers answers to questions that may arise when a teenager starts an after-school job, for example, or when it is time to move out of the home.

-We also sponsor a programme for help with homework through the voluntary organisation Matematikcenter (Mathematics Centre); we hold talks on personal finance for primary and secondary school pupils; and we provide debt advisory service for the socially disadvantaged at the YMCA and the Christian Students’ Settlement organisation.
+We also sponsor a programme for help with homework through the voluntary organisation Matematikcenter (Mathematics Centre); we support the Børnehjælpdagen collection through the Ungdomsværn project, in which young people collect money and manage the finances of their own project; we hold talks on personal finance for primary and secondary school pupils; and we provide debt advisory service for the socially disadvantaged at the YMCA and the Christian Students’ Settlement organisation.

 Step-by-step meetings and focus on senior citizens

-But we want to reach even more people, so we are launching additional initiatives for senior citizens.
+But we want to reach even more people, so we have launched additional initiatives for senior citizens.
 In collaboration with 50 local authorities in Denmark, we are holding “Step-by-step” meetings in which we explain and teach them how to use our various self-service options.
 So far, 2,000 people have registered for the meetings, which are open to everyone.